National Agency for Food and Drug Administration and Control: Functions

-NAFDAC envisions that by making these functions known, that its actions will be apparent “in all sectors that deal with food, cosmetics, medical devices, bottled water, and chemicals to the extent of instilling extra need for caution and compulsion to respect and obey existing regulations both for healthy, living and knowledge of certain sanctions or default.Despite the establishment of NAFDAC, the sale and use of fake drugs did not end.
+NAFDAC envisions that by making these functions known, its actions will be apparent "in all sectors that deal with food, cosmetics, medical devices, bottled water, and chemicals to the extent of instilling the extra need for caution and compulsion to respect and obey existing regulations both for healthy living and knowledge of certain sanctions or default.
+Despite the establishment of NAFDAC, the sale and use of fake drugs did not end.

 New amendments since 2001

 Dissatisfied with progress in combating fake drugs, President Olusegun Obasanjo's administration dissolved the management of NAFDAC in August 2000.
-In April 2001, a new management team, with Dora Akunyili as director-general, was inaugurated.
-The team re-organized the agency, which has been successful in the recent past due to three new federal policies:
+In April 2001, a new management, with Dora Akunyili as director-general, was inaugurated.
+The team reorganised the agency, which has been successful in the recent past due to three new federal policies: